magento/devdocs/src/guides/v2.4/graphql/mutations/assign-compare-list-to-customer.md

 `compare_list` | CompareList | A value of `true` indicates the compare list has been assigned successfully, otherwise a value returns `false`
 `result` | Boolean! | A value of `true` indicates the compare list has been assigned successfully

 ### CompareList attributes

-The `CompareList` output object contains the following attribute:
+The `CompareList` output object contains the following attributes:

 {% include graphql/compare-list-output.md %}